Inselnova Wiki Play

 The Black Tide

-In some worlds a hidden sea power known as the Black Tide may take root on the map.
-It does not bargain, trade, or appear in the common rolls of Governors, but once roused it gathers ships and answers provocation with force.
+The Black Tide is a hostile sea power that takes root on Forsaken shores.
+It does not bargain, trade, or appear in the common rolls of Governors, but once it has a foothold it gathers ships, answers provocation with force, and pressures the Governors who sail near its harbours.

 What Governors Can See